Cyteon/doubloon-leaderboard/README.md

 ## How does it work?

-There are two sorting modes, current doubloons, all-time doubloons (all doubloons u have ever earned) and spent doubloons \
+There are three sorting modes, current doubloons, all-time doubloons (all doubloons u have ever earned) and spent doubloons \
 You can also search for users, and they will appear if they are opted into the leaderboard \
 Thanks to [@taciturnaxolotl](https://github.com/taciturnaxolotl) for implementing this on the signpost in PR https://github.com/hackclub/high-seas/pull/997